Mariyam Saeed

-Mariyam Saeed (27 March 1933 – 26 April 2018) was a Maldivian poet who was the first lady of the Maldives as the second wife of president Ibrahim Nasir from November 1968 until her husband handed the role to his third wife Naseema Mohamed.
+Mariyam Saeed (މަރިޔަމް ސަޢީދު; 27 March 1933 – 26 April 2018) was a Maldivian poet who was the first lady of the Maldives as the second wife of president Ibrahim Nasir from November 1968 until her husband handed the role to his third wife Naseema Mohamed.
 From 1954 to 1968, Saeed was also the spouse of the prime minister of the Maldives.
-Referred to be one of the greatest poets in Maldivian history, she was the daughter of the greatest poet in Maldivian history Hussain Salahuddin.
+Referred to be one of the greatest poets in Maldivian history, she was born into the prominent Salahuddin family, as the daughter of Hussain Salahuddin.

 Born into the prominent family of poets, Saeed was educated in Malé.
 In 1953, she married politician Ibrahim Nasir, with whom she had 2 children.
 In 1954, she was designated with the title of spouse of the prime minister of the Maldives, when her husband Nasir was appointed prime minister.
 Later in 1968, after the abolishing of the monarchy, when her husband was proclaimed president, she was the first lady until in the following year her husband married his third wife Naseema Mohamed.

 Saeed has been referred to as one of the greatest poets in the history of the Maldives.
 In 1983, she was awarded presidential award for her services on the poetry.

 Early life

-Mariyam Saeed was born on 27 March 1933, to the chief justice of the Maldives and poet Husain Salahuddin and his wife Medhu Gan'duvaru Thuhthu Gomaa.
-Saeed had four full-siblings, Adnan Hussain (later attorney general of the Maldives), Fathimath Saeed (later first lady and poet) and Ibrahim Shihab (later vice president, parliament speaker and poet).
+Mariyam Saeed was born on 27 March 1933, to Husain Salahuddin and Medhu Gan'duvaru Thuhthu Gomaa.
+Saeed had four full-siblings, Adnan Hussain, Fathimath Saeed, and Ibrahim Shihab.
 She was delivered at her father's home in Malé.

-In 1950, Saeed married politician Ibrahim Nasir.
+Saeed married politician Ibrahim Nasir.
 They had two children, Ali Nasir and Mohamed Nasir.